xmartlabs/fountain/README.md

 ### Factory constructors
 There's one static factory object class for each each dependency.
 - FountainCoroutines: Used to get a [Listing] from a Retrofit service which uses a Coroutine adapter.
-- FountainRetrofit: Used to get the a [Listing] from a Retrofit service without using an special adapter.
+- FountainRetrofit: Used to get a [Listing] from a Retrofit service without using an special adapter.
 - FountainRx: Used to get a [Listing] from a Retrofit service which uses a RxJava2 adapter.

-Each static factory have two constructor, one for each Fountain mode.
+Each static factory has two constructors, one for each Fountain mode.

 ### Network support

 The `Listing` with network support can be obtained invoking `createNetworkListing` from the static factory class.

-It require only one argument, a `NetworkDataSourceAdapter`, which provides all operations that the library will use to handle the paging.
+It requires only one argument, a `NetworkDataSourceAdapter`, which provides all operations that the library will use to handle the paging.

 The `NetworkDataSourceAdapter` contains two main functions: a method to check if a page can be fetched and a property to fetch it.